Wage Rigidity and Retirement in Optimal Portfolio Choice

 We consider a single risky asset and two types of labor income dynamics, one without delay (cases a1 and a2), and one with delay (cases b1 and b2).
 For the latter we assume $\phi=0.75\%$ and $d=5$.
 We then consider two values for the labor income volatility parameter $\sigma_y$: a higher value of $10\%$ gives rise to a negative hedging demand (cases a1 and b1), whereas a lower value of $6\%$ is such that the condition $\sigma_y < \gamma^{-1}\kappa$ is satisfied.
 The values of the market and preference parameters are based on the contributions of \cite{MP}, \cite{GM}, and \cite{BENZONI_ET_AL_2007}.
-The examples depicted in figure~1 shows that when a negative hedging demand is material (cases a1 and b1), the agent is initially short the risky asset and then gradually increases to positive position as the bond-like nature of human capital becomes more pronounced with the approaching of the retirement date.
+The examples depicted in Figure~1 shows that when a negative hedging demand is material (cases a1 and b1), the agent is initially short the risky asset and then gradually increases to a positive position as the bond-like nature of human capital becomes more pronounced with the approaching of the retirement date.
 A delay in labor income dynamics makes human capital more bond-like due to its predictable `past' component and raises the allocation to the risky asset.
 When the sensitivity of labor income to market shocks is small enough (cases a2 and b2), the allocation to the risky asset is positive and increasing throughout the agent's working life.
 Again, delayed labor income dynamics boost the allocation to the risky assset.